the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03B_backend/3B_3/_index.md

 We are importing the same two lines as the Django example but we are also importing two other things: the Django RegexValidator and the *re* module, which is the Python Regex module.

-In the validation function `validate_caps`, we are using the regular expression '[A-Z]' (which is to say only capital letters), and comparing that with the input value.
-If the input value doesn't match, raise a ValidationError on the screen.
+In the validation function `validate_caps`, we are using the regular expression '[A-Z]' (only capital letters), and comparing that with the input value.
+If the input value doesn't match, we raise a ValidationError on the screen.

 Now that we've written the validation function, let's add it into our model.